 It can be difficult for people who have not experienced it to understand the deep impacts of abuse.
 So, sometimes even with compassion and with the best intentions, our responses to abuse can be hurtful rather than helpful.

-Safe Church is launching a new section on our Network page.
+Safe Church is launching a new Safe Church topic on The Network.
 It’s called “S.O.S.
 Sharing Our Stories”.
+Karen Blixen, author of Out of Africa and Babette’s Feast, wrote, “All sorrows can be borne if you put them in a story or tell a story about them.”
+We pray that the Lord will use even this online telling of stories for his purposes of healing and transformation within the Church.
 Perhaps hearing the stories of others will help people know that they are not alone.
 Equally important is for all of us to open our ears, hearts, and minds to truly listen, and to begin to understand.
 People, who are precious to God, have been deeply wounded by abuse, not only somewhere “out there” but right here within our midst.
 Our failure to hear their stories creates obstacles to effective ministry.

 Click here to view all of the stories in this series so far.